 18. Make Use of Tools and Software

-Although you can still do it manually, you can consider how much time you should spend on other tasks in order to make further progress.
+Although you can still do it manually, you can consider how much time you should spend on other tasks to make further progress.

 19. Adopt a Positive Attitude

 You should have an optimistic and great attitude if you want to monitor the sales outcomes.
 Your attitude toward your sales activities is critical in that it may influence your ability to achieve your objectives.
-Your attitude has the ability to control, help, or improve sales.
+Your attitude can control, help, or improve sales.

 Examine the top sales performers that you consider to be good sales executives.
 Analyzing these people’s attitudes will reveal how effective it is to maintain a positive attitude toward your business.